We live in such a beautiful part of the world but that doesn’t stop me from wanting to show Lucas different places and

-Once you have arrived at your destination, use public transport rather than private taxi’s.
+Once you have arrived at your destination, use public transport rather than private taxis.
 If you are hiring a car, don’t just get the one from the airport where prices are significantly hiked up.
 Research other ways to hire a car, for example cheapest way to hire a car in France is from one of the supermarkets.
 For another trip I am planning, I have hired a car from a car dealership further away from the airport, the car is a lot cheaper than the airport and there is a free shuttle bus to it, allowing me to still travel on a budget.

 Travel to cheaper destinations

 This is going to vary depending on where you live but don’t go to all the places that are popular and prices are high.
-Go where the cheap flights or car journey take you and enjoy investigating new places that aren’t full of tourists.
+Go where the cheap flights or car journeys take you and enjoy investigating new places that aren’t full of tourists.
 You’ll be surprised where you can get on a budget, it’s possible to find cheap tropical islands and adventurous getaways without spending a fortune.

 Convert your currency wisely

-We use TransferWise to convert out currency.
+We use TransferWise to convert our currency.
 It is a borderless bank account that you get a debit card with.
-They use the real-time exchange rate as you’ll find on independent source is like Google, XE, and Yahoo Finance.
+They use the real-time exchange rate as you’ll find on an independent source like Google, XE, and Yahoo Finance.
 (Their fees are as low as 0.35%.)
 You can hold and manage money in more than 50 currencies.
 This lets you avoid exchange rate movements and prep for future transfers.